tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 Their long, rudder-like tails flittered from in between the tails of their coat seams and occasionally swept the floor.

-The bigger one held the lantern out in front of them and they peered into the dead-end corridor with inquisitive postures.
-“So, Twas you rubble, or a runner?”
+The bigger one held the lantern out in front of them and they peered into the dead-end corridor inquisitively.
+“So, Twas you rubble, or another of the runners?”
 The smaller hollered to the dead-end corridor ominously, sealing the words with a mirthy hiss.

 Shadows had masked me for the moment, but I knew I didn’t have long.
 I thought about jumping across the canal, but fifteen feet?
 And without even a running start?

-I could jump in the water, I’d thought, but those creatures - those impossible things that could only exist in a child’s nightmare – seemed to be built for it.
+I could plunge into the water, I’d thought, but those creatures - those impossible things that could only exist in a child’s nightmare – seemed to be built for it.

 With nerves wire tight, I decided my best chance was to stay put I had been an impressive force ou I could talk my way out of it.